 Introduce a rule whereby tax deductions for interest/management charges where recipient jurisdictions did not levy tax on the interest are a pre-determined level (such as 15%), or where less than 20% of the gross payment from the UK remained in charge due to a corresponding deduction.
 It would be cautionary to also include legislation stating that any lack of deduction is not to be regarded as a change entitling a PFI (Private Finance Initiative) company to require payments to be increased because of a lack of deductions.

 Urgent reform of the European Market

 The European rules that undermine the tax bases of Member States should be reformed with the intention of securing each country’s own tax base.
 Further, the implementation of EC VAT Directive (2006/112/EC) should be accelerated so that VAT on goods and services into the UK from companies based across the European Market is always at 20%, so as to remove competitive tax advantages which are hurting British business.

 Tax avoidance on the scale which we have seen lately is unacceptable, unethical and irresponsible.
 However, tax avoidance is legal, and as such if Governments wish to address the issue they must address their own laws.
 These suggestions would strengthen the current corporate tax system, and make it easier for nations to secure their tax bases.

 Charlie Elphicke is the Conservative MP for Dover and Deal.
-Before his election he was a partner and tax lawyer at an international law firm.
+Before his election he was a partner and tax consultant at an international law firm.
 As a research fellow for the Centre for Policy Studies he frequently comments on tax, the economy and pensions.